Pinnaroo railway line, South Australia: History

 When the Adelaide to Wolseley line was closed east of Tailem Bend for gauge conversion, the Pinnaroo line became part of the main line between Adelaide and Melbourne for two weeks in April 1995.
 Journey times increased by 10 to 12 hours.

 In May 1995, it was announced that the line west of Pinnaroo would be gauge converted from broad gauge to standard gauge.
 Work on the conversion of the line was delayed until 1996, due to a large grain crop and increased traffic by trains destined for Tocumwal and Yarrawonga in regional Victoria that were on the broad gauge network.

 A small part of the line converted in 1996, was converted back for the 1997 grain harvest.
-To continue the journey to Adelaide, the grain was transhipped at Tailem Bend.
+To continue the journey to Adelaide, the grain was transshipped at Tailem Bend.
 The last broad gauge train operated on 2 July 1998 with the line reopening on 25 November 1998.
 As the Victorian line remained broad gauge, trains could no longer operate over the entire length with Pinnaroo becoming a break of gauge point.

+On 1 November 1997, Australian Southern Railroad acquired a 50-year lease on the rail corridor and total ownership of the rail infrastructure as part of Australian National's South Australian freight assets sale to ASR.

-The line closed in July 2015.
-Viterra announced that no more grain would be carried by rail after 31 July 2015, with the 2015 harvest to be entirely transported by road.
-As the South Australian line closed, the Victorian government was upgrading part of its end of the line for regional freight.
+The line became disused in July 2015 after Viterra announced that no more grain would be carried by rail after 31 July 2015, with the 2015 harvest to be entirely transported by road.
+As the South Australian line became disused, the Victorian government was upgrading part of its end of the line for regional freight.
+The lease of the land and ownership of the rail infrastructure passed to Aurizon in 2022, following their purchase of One Rail Australia (the final successor of Australian Southern Railroad).

+Aurizon lists the line as open, but it is not currently used by any trains.